 Treatment after Silent Heart Attack

 A patient should always be aware of the two complications associated with SMI is that they are succumbed to coronary Artery disease (CAD) and Sudden Cardiac Death (SCD).
-And the related treatment should be done on time without depending on the severity of CAD to develop.
+And the related treatment should be done on time with the best heart hospital in Delhi without depending on the severity of CAD to develop.
 The treatments is aimed at preventing further complications like onset of ischemia, heart failure and mortality due to cardiac arrhythmias with the use of medication, revascularization using stents and even bypass surgeries.

 Doctors may advise a stress test that can solve two purposes.
 It allows the doctor to measure the threshold of exercise that can produce ischemia to prescribe specific instructions related to the safest activities to be performed.
 Secondly if ischemia occurs during the stress test, the person already affected with silent heart attack, will experience a certain type of angina.
 And hence the test can provide important feedback for patients suffering from SMI and allow doctors with better treatment options.